The Most Wonderful Time of the Year (Take 6 album)

-The Most Wonderful Time of the Year, released on October 5, 2010, on Heads Up, is a Gospel music album and also their 3rd Christmas album by the American contemporary Gospel music group Take 6.
-The album charted in December 2010 for a single week, reaching 70.
+The Most Wonderful Time of the Year, released on October 5, 2010, on Heads Up, is a Gospel music album and also the 3rd Christmas album by the American contemporary Gospel music group Take 6.
+The album charted in December 2010 for a single week, reaching number 70.

-Apart from pianist Vince Guaraldi's piece "Christmas Time Is Here" (which features pianist/singer Shelea Frazier as a guest), the rest of the album is all song a cappella.
+Apart from pianist Vince Guaraldi's piece, "Christmas Time Is Here" (which features pianist/singer Shelea Frazier as a guest), the rest of the album is all sung a cappella.